 LinkedIn.
-Whenever that word comes in our mind, we think of a social media channel that revolves around professionalism, and business oriented minds.
+Whenever that word comes to our mind, we think of a social media channel that revolves around professionalism, and business-oriented minds.
 And this is what LinkedIn is.

 Founded in 2002, and later bought by Microsoft, LinkedIn has been doing what it envisioned to do in the first place ‒ becoming a go-to social media platform for business professionals.